robin-francois/dpx-kaitai-struct/README.md

 # dpx-kaitai-struct
-Kaitai Struct YAML file to handle DPX files
+Unfinished and partial Kaitai Struct YAML file to parse DPX files with Kaitai